igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify.md

 author: "Igor Baiborodine"
 ---

-By this blog post, I start a series of articles where I share my experience in how to start a journey as a blogger from a technical perspective.
+By this post, I start a series where I share my experience in how to start a journey as a blogger from a technical perspective.
 This tutorial will show you how to set up from scratch a blog using GitHub, Hugo and Netlify.

 <!--more-->